The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheists?

 So, now, if I ask myself, where is my childhood? — or, where is the time we spent as a family in the park along the Alster, long before my mother died?
 Well, physics says that it’s still there.
 That happy crowd, that sunlit moment, they are where they always were and always will be: in 1967.
 My mother was born in a place, in a moment, and died in another place, in another moment.
-Her conscious life connects those two space and it always will.
+Her conscious life connects those two spaces and it always will.
 That, to me, is a comforting thought.

 Roy Sablosky